Frey-Family-Homeschool/.github/README.md

-# .github
+# Frey Family Homeschool

-The meta-repo for our family's foray into learning to program...
+This is our team page, for folks who want to learn to program.